 NAGRA LB

-Nagra is a brand that is at the origin of field recording, which started with the brand’s first tape recorders.
-They are machines recognized worldwide for their uncompromising sound quality, their durability and their price of course.
+Nagra is the brand behind field recording, which began with the brand’s first tape recorders.
+They are world-renowned for their uncompromising sound quality, durability and, of course, price.

-I immediately found my marks because like all professional devices, you do not need to go to the menu to find what you want, the functions are accessible by button arranged in a natural way, nothing is left to chance.
+I found my feet straight away, because like all professional devices, you don’t have to go to the menu to find what you want, and functions are accessed by buttons arranged in a natural way, so nothing is left to chance.

 ZOOM F6